MBA (Executive MBA)

 - Management project – enables you to put the knowledge and skills gained throughout the programme to practical use on a relevant management issue

 We use a variety of learning and teaching approaches, including lectures, case analysis, group work, individual and group problem solving research.
-Assessment is by a combination of written examinations, assignments, group projects and presentations.
+Assessment is mainly by a 2,000 word assignment.
+The Management Project is 9,000 words.

 Career support and prospects